evenorog/undo/README.md

 it is easy to apply, undo, and redo changes made to a receiver.
 Both linear and non-linear undo-redo functionality is provided through the [Record] and [History] data structures.
-This library provides more or less the same functionality as the [redo] library but is more focused on ease of use instead of performance.

 # Contents